yupeng0921/iproute2_learning/nstat.md

 TcpInSegs are obviously smaller than the TcpOutSegs on client side, because these statistics count the packet after gro.

-## tcp statistics in connection established state
+## tcp statistics in established state

 Run nc on server: